Moving to Australia from New Zealand?

 “Criminally overlooked Canberra packs a big punch for such a small city.”
 That’s what Lonely Planet thinks.
 Named #3 best city to visit in Lonely Planet’s Best in Travel 2018 – ranking higher than any Australian city has ever been ranked before.

 Canberra is divided by Lake Burley Griffin and is small and compact.
-It is reasonably flat so a lot of people get around by bicycle.
-There are a large number of government workers, but still half the population is employed in the private sector, so there are plenty of business opportunities.
+It is reasonably flat, so many people get around by bicycle.
+Many government workers live there, but half the population is still employed in the private sector, so there are plenty of business opportunities.

 Population: 500,000 people